AqwamCreates/DataPredict/docs/API/Others/ReinforcementLearningQuickSetup.md

 * ExperienceReplay: The experience replay object.

-### setEpsilonScheduler()
+### setEpsilonValueScheduler()

 ```
-ReinforcementLearningQuickSetup:setEpsilonScheduler(EpsilonScheduler: ValueSchedulerObject)
+ReinforcementLearningQuickSetup:setEpsilonValueScheduler(EpsilonValueScheduler: ValueSchedulerObject)
 ```

 #### Parameters:

-* EpsilonScheduler: The value scheduler object to be used by the epsilon.
+* EpsilonValueScheduler: The value scheduler object to be used by the epsilon.

-### getEpsilonScheduler()
+### getEpsilonValueScheduler()

 ```
-ReinforcementLearningQuickSetup:getEpsilonScheduler(): ValueSchedulerObject
+ReinforcementLearningQuickSetup:getEpsilonVaueScheduler(): ValueSchedulerObject
 ```

 #### Returns:

-* EpsilonScheduler: The value scheduler object that was used by the epsilon.
+* EpsilonValueScheduler: The value scheduler object that was used by the epsilon.

 ### setClassesList()